 (Optional Step): Let us double-click on the OLE DB Destination.
-And check the automatically created destination (table name and connection manager setting and mappings).
+And check the automatically created destination, which includes table name and connection manager setting, and mappings.

-Click OK to finish our SSIS Slowly Changing Dimension Type 2 package design.
-Let us run the SSIS SCD 2 package
+Click OK to finish our SSIS Slowly Changing Dimension Type 2 package design and run the SCD 2 package.

-From the above screenshot, you can observe that, though two rows are coming from the OLE DB Source.
-One row inserted directly, and the other row is maintained the historical information and then inserted.
+From the above screenshot, you can observe that two rows are coming from the OLE DB Source.
+One row is inserted directly, and the other row is maintained with historical information and then inserted.

-Let’s open the SQL Server Management Studio and check the results.
+Let’s open the Management Studio and check the results.
 If you observe the below records, our package